 - (i) that his identity is known to the shareholders and directors; - (ii) that the shareholders and directors have a reasonable time in which to consider the proposal; - (iii) that the offeror is required to give such information as is necessary to enable the shareholders to form a judgment on the merits of the proposal and, in particular, where the offeror offers shares or interests in a corporation, that the kind of information which would ordinarily be provided in a prospectus is furnished to the offeree shareholders; - (iv) that so far as is practicable, each shareholder should have an equal opportunity to participate in the benefits offered. - 27.
-These 'Eggleston principles' were incorporated into the law.32 - 28.
-In the Corporations Law they applied in the following way when the ASC was exercising its modification power (section 73133):
+These 'Eggleston principles' were incorporated into the law.35 In the Corporations Law they applied in the following way (section 731):

-In exercising any of its powers ... the Commission shall take account of the desirability of ensuring that the acquisition of shares in companies takes place in an efficient, competitive and informed market and, without limiting the generality of the foregoing, shall have regard to the need to ensure:
+In exercising any of its powers under section 728 or 730, the Commission shall take account of the desirability of ensuring that the acquisition of shares in companies takes place in an efficient, competitive and informed market and, without limiting the generality of the foregoing, shall have regard to the need to ensure: